How to manage constipation

 Physical activity is another critical component in managing constipation, as regular exercise can stimulate intestinal function and help alleviate symptoms.
 Engaging in moderate exercise, such as walking or swimming, for at least 30 minutes most days can make bowel movements easier.

 In cases where dietary and lifestyle changes are insufficient, over-the-counter treatments may be recommended.
-These include fibre supplements, stool softeners, and laxatives.
+These include fibre supplements, stool softeners, and other laxatives.
 However, these should be used short-term.

 Ultimately, the management of constipation should be adapted to each patient's specific situation.
 Consulting with a specialist, such as a gastroenterologist, will help monitor progress and adjust treatment plans as necessary.